-Vivianne Thompson - Safeguarding Governor.
+Vivianne Thompson - Chair of Governors and Group Safeguarding Lead.

 Interpretation

 In this policy, the term "senior manager" means the School Head and their designated deputies.

 This policy applies to all employees in all Schools (save for Schools with their own procedure which shall prevail) and other work environments within Chatsworth Schools.